 What he had to lecture us on was Foreign Aide.
 About how we shouldn’t reduce our Foreign aide below the current 0.7% GDP.
 Strange coming from someone who’s country’s contribution is less than ¼ of ours.
 Indeed, less than ¼ of the United Nations target.

 So, on what basis does Bill Gates have for making such comments.

-You might be surprise to learn that neither the USA, Canada, France, Germany, Italy nor Japan actually give the UN target of 0.7%
+You might be surprised to learn that neither the USA, Canada, France, Germany, Italy nor Japan actually gives the UN target of 0.7%

 Only Sweden, Luxembourg, Norway, Denmark and the UK reached the target in 2014.